FNDMNTLS: Ghetto Gastro

-When you've got the FNDMNTLS, there's no excuse not to get it done.
-Get tips from the experts on everything from cooking to working out and all things in-between.
+When you've got the FNDMNTLS, there's no excuse not to get sh*t done.
+Discover the process and music that drives culture’s leading creatives, athletes, curators and innovators.

 Jon Gray, Pierre Serrao, Lester Walker and Malcolm Livingston II are the nomadic culinary collective known as Ghetto Gastro.
 The crew launched in 2012 positioning themselves at the intersection of culinary culture, music, and fashion.
 They are known for curating transformative narrative experiences centered around, but not limited to; food.
 Ghetto Gastro has the unique ability to recapture the hedonistic and excessive vibes of the art world in the 80s-they once served lines of crushed coconut on mirrors.
 They also aren’t afraid of serving up some culinary activism- one of their recent dishes was a dessert shaped like the chalk outline of a body.
 When it comes to how music influences their work, it’s a simple process.
 If they’re creating a dish that has a lot of flavor, there’s an up-tempo track blasting in the background and if it's a meal that requires a slow burn and more preparation, the jazzy vibes are flowing.
 The crew is always busy cooking up something new, so what do they do when they’re strapped for time and need a quick recipe?
 They’ve blessed us with a plant-based brownie recipe that takes less than 20 minutes to cook and curated a dope playlist to vibe to during the wait.

 These are their FNDMNTLS.

 - 110 grams cocoa powder

 - 324 grams coconut milk